 Best password managers

 - Keeper: Keeper is a password manager that provides plenty of features with your security in mind.
-It offers digital legacy in case of an emergency, BreachWatch for dark web monitoring, and even a self-destruct feature if there are too many login attempts.
-Every record in your vault is protected with AES 256-bit and zero-knowledge encryption, so you're the only one who can encrypt and decrypt your data.
+It offers digital legacy in case of an emergency, BreachWatch for dark web monitoring (at an additional cost), and even a self-destruct feature if there are too many login attempts.
+Every record in your vault is protected with AES 256-bit and zero-knowledge encryption, so you can only encrypt and decrypt your data.
+Keeper also offers biometric login.

 FAQs